day-glow/nnext/README.md

   <img src="https://img.shields.io/badge/EMAIL-jacki.yanamura%40gmail.com-1152ba?style=for-the-badge"/>
 </a>

-# MVP
+## nnext Summary
-iOS Mobile app generates a random order for who goes nnext [git.io/JqhuB]
+iOS Mobile app generates a random order for who goes nnext
 * Developed a React Native app to assist teachers, meeting leaders and gamers by randomly selecting player’s order with customizable inputs and outputs
 * Improved product usability by leveraging Flex Box for mobile navigation and UI design
 * Developed test plan and executed tests in parallel non-production and production environments using  iOS Simulator